duckduckgo/duckduckgo-documentation/duckduckhack/templates/templates_overview.md

 ### When Each Template Is Shown

-The Spice framework automatically chooses which template to display based on how many results there are to show and user behavior.
+The Instant Answer framework automatically chooses which template to display based on how many results there are to show and user behavior.
 Here is the default logic for showing templates:

 ```
           Instant Answer result